Yamba Boutique

 The Story

-of Harvard University, one of the most elite – and historically white – institutions in the country.
+In 1864, a police station was built in the shadow of Harvard University, one of the most elite – and historically white – institutions in the country.

 Over 150 years later, the location is home to a Yamba Boutique, a black woman owned cannabis dispensary celebrating an under-represented population.